by Stephen Gislason MD

 are ordered online.
 We ship through the Post Office to all destinations in Canada,

-Continental USA, Alaska, Hawaii.
+and USA.
 US $ prices depend on the daily dollar exchange

-rate.
 Persona Digital is a separate online site dedicated to distributing

 eBooks, music and other digital documents.